-- 1. The UNCITRAL rules on transparency in treaty-based investor-State arbitration, as adopted by the United Nations Commission on International Trade Law on 10 July 2013 shall apply to international arbitration proceedings initiated pursuant to Article 24 (Settlement of Disputes between Investors of a Party and the other Party). - 2.
-Nothing in this Agreement or the applicable arbitration rules shall prevent the exchange of information between the European Union and the Republic of Italy or vice versa, which relates to international arbitration proceedings initiated pursuant to Article 24.
+- 1. The UNCITRAL Rules on Transparency in Treaty-based Investor-State Arbitration, as adopted by the United Nations Commission on International Trade Law on 11 July 2013 shall apply to international arbitration proceedings initiated pursuant to Article 24. - 2.
+Nothing in this Agreement or the applicable arbitration rules shall prevent the exchange of information between the European Union and the Italian Republic or vice versa, which relates to international arbitration proceedings initiated pursuant to Article 24.